-- 1. Master the fundamentals of writing Python scrips. - 2.
-Learn Python elements such as variables, flow controls structures, and functions. - 3.
+- 1. Master the fundamentals of writing Python scripts. - 2.
+Learn Python elements such as variables, flow controls structures, functions and modules. - 3.
 Discover how to work with lists and sequence data, and files.

-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: Upon completion of this course, students will be able to: